The Westchester Wing Bowl

 Oh, and before you cry foul that the county’s long-time front-runner, Candlelight Inn, was not included, know that they declined our invitation to participate.

 Here’s how it happened: Each judge assigned a rating to each vendor, anywhere from 1 (lowest) to 5 (highest); 3 was considered average.
 The Tavern, Lazy Boy Saloon, and Memphis Mae’s gave us two flavors each, so we rated those flavors separately.
-Only the Digital Editors (two of us) knew which wings were from where, and we gleefully withheld that info as the rest of the staff chowed down.
 We averaged everyone’s ratings and came up with our top three:

 154 Mamaroneck Ave, White Plains